When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Bosonic quantum information

 Putting the value of $f(\eta,\bar n,\xi)$ back into equation \ref{eqn_thermal_transform},

 Now,

 Since $\Tr[\Lambda_{\bar n,\eta}(\hat{D}(\xi))\hat{D}(\chi)] = \Tr[\hat{D}(\xi)\Lambda_{\bar n,\eta}^*(\hat{D}(\chi))]$, therefore

 \end{proof} Note that for $\bar n = 0$, the thermal loss channel corresponds to the photon loss, and we recover the expression of the action on the photon loss channel and its adjoint given in \cite[Appendix C]{Chabaud2024phasespace}.
+Before going to the next section, we give a mathematical result on how the adjoint of the thermal loss channel affect the Schatten 1-norm of operator.
+This will be useful in Theorem \ref{apptheo:global_noise_induced conc}:

+\begin{lemma}[Effect of the adjoint of the thermal noise channel on the Schatten 1-norm] Given an operator $\hat O$ with finite Schatten 1-norm and the thermal loss channel $\Lambda_{\bar n,\eta}$: